DallanQ/race_for_the_galaxy/Manual.md

 (An icon of a hexagon with 2 inside)/ (an icon of a blue circle with a black and red border) Novelty Production World

-(An icon of a hexagon with 2 inside)/ (an icon of a blue circle with a black and red middle ring and a white center) Novelty Windfall World
+(An icon of a hexagon with 2 inside)/ (an icon of a white circle with a black and red border and a blue halo) Novelty Windfall World

 (An icon of a hexagon with 2 inside)/ (a beige diamond) CONSUMER MARKETS, (a grey circle with a black border) EXPANDIN COLONY